-We are very sad with the passing of Norma Miller on May 5.
-She wanted so much to make it to 100, and we wanted to be there to celebrate her.
+This year’s camp is a tribute and celebration of Norma Miller in honor of her 100th birthday.
+We’re very sad with her passing on May 5, 2019.
+She wanted so much to make it to 100, and we wanted her to enjoy all the celebrations of her life.
 Even at 99, she was so full of life, and we loved her dearly.

 Norma started coming to Beantown back in our early days at Wheaton College.
 You would not want to miss one of her presentations or Q&As, as with each one, you’d learn something new, and be incredibly entertained.
 Norma had a great memory and gave us so many first hand accounts about dancers, bands and experiences from all her years.
 Plus she had opinions, and was not shy about stating them!